The Inward Investment and International Taxation Review: Mexico

 Year in review

-2020 has been marked by the covid-19 pandemic severely impacting the Mexican economy.
-Unlike other countries, tax stimulus and other economic measures to alleviate the burden to taxpayers were scarce as no federal tax cuts were done and only state and local taxes were deferred or reduced in certain regions of the country.
-This was also accompanied by a more aggressive approach from the tax authorities to tax audits and also to seek settlements on important controversy cases with large taxpayers, which was actively publicised by the tax administration.
+The year 2021 is still being marked by the covid-19 pandemic severely impacting the Mexican economy.
+Unlike other countries, tax stimulus and other economic measures to alleviate the burden to taxpayers were scarce as no federal tax cuts were made, and only state and local taxes were deferred or reduced in certain regions of the country.
+This was also accompanied by a more aggressive approach from the tax authorities to tax audits, tax refunds and the disallowance of outsourcing regimes, which were widely used throughout the country.

 Outlook and conclusions

 Regarding the tax authority–taxpayer relationship, we note the following: a hallmark of the current administration continues to be to audit in depth all VAT refund requests.
-This continues to cause significant delay in the payment of such refunds for up to six months.
+This continues to cause significant delay in the payment of such refunds for at least six months and up to a year.

 Regarding taxpayer audit planning, supply chain tax planning and, generally, transnational companies with excessively low taxable profits as compared to their overall income continue to be targeted for audit.